jacob-ferrell/django-recipe-book/README.md

+#CookBook

-CookBook is a recipe book website allows users to create, share, and discover recipes.
+CookBook is a recipe book website which allows users to create, share, and discover recipes.

-Technologies Used
+###Technologies Used

 -Django